 Of all the many unusual flower bulbs out there, Pushkinia, or striped squill, are definitely near the top of my list.
 And, the bees love them almost as much as I do!
 Their five-inch-tall spikes of flowers appear in early spring, and each white petal is centered with a stripe of blue.
 That blue stripe serves as a runway for pollinators who take advantage of the early source of nectar and pollen.
 A spring-flowering bulb that’s best appreciated close-up, I recommend planting it at the edge of woodland garden, walkways, and stepping stone paths.
 I got my Puschkinia bulbs from here.

-Yes, I love the giant blossoms of globe allium and the small, inch-wide flowers of caeruleum blue allium just like everyone else, but the drumstick allium (Allium sphaerocephalon) is my hands-down favorite.
+Yes, I love the giant blossoms of Globe Allium and the small, inch-wide flowers of caeruleum blue allium just like everyone else, but the drumstick allium (Allium sphaerocephalon) is my hands-down favorite.
 When the two-foot-tall, straight stalks float above the garden in late spring and early summer, they always catch my eye.
 The ball-shaped flower clusters are deep purple on top and sometimes have a greenish base that disappears as the flowers age.
 Plus, they’re deer and chipmunk proof, a must for my front garden.
-Brent and Becky’s Bulbs is a great place to source many different types of alliums, including this one.
+Here is a great place to source alliums.

 I hope you enjoyed this list of some of my favorite unusual flower bulbs and that you find the time to tuck some into your garden this fall.
 Come spring, I guarantee you’ll be pleased with your efforts!